The-GPT-Warriors/ASLFrontend/gametest.md

                     enemy.x = Math.random() * (canvas.width - enemy.width);
                     enemy.y = 10;
                     bullets.splice(i, 1);
-                    score += 1; // increment the score when an enemy is hit }
+                    score += 1; // Increment the score when an enemy is hit }
             }
         }
-        // draw on the canvas
+        // Draw on the canvas
         function draw() {
-             ctx.clearRect(0, 0, canvas.width, canvas.height); // clear the canvas
+            ctx.clearRect(0, 0, canvas.width, canvas.height); // Clear the canvas
-            if (!isGameOver && timeLeft > 0) { // if it is not game over and time is left drawPlayer();
+            if (!isGameOver && timeLeft > 0) { // If it is not game over and time is left drawPlayer();
                 drawEnemy();
                 drawBullets();
                 moveBullets();
                 checkCollision();
                 requestAnimationFrame(draw);
-                // display the score and time on the canvas ctx.font = "20px Arial";
+                // Display the score and time on the canvas ctx.font = "20px Arial";
                 ctx.fillStyle = "white";
                 ctx.fillText("Score: " + score, 10, 30);